SURIYA-PRAKASH-E-S/DesignPatterns/Exercise1/Design-Pattern/creational/builder/README.md

 - **Readability:** Code is self-documenting and easy to understand.

 - **Maintainability:** Easy to add new car parts or change defaults.
+---
+## Analogy

+*Think of it like making a Pizza:*

+- Dough = Base object.

+- Toppings (cheese, veggies, meat) = Step-by-step additions.

+- Builder = Chef who assembles the pizza gradually.

+- Final Pizza = Completed product after all steps.

+`Result:` Instead of dumping everything at once, the pizza is built step by step until ready to serve.